Skull Base Tumors Treatment & Management

 Pituitary adenoma

 Endoscopic neurosurgery offers a minimally invasive route to specific lesions and is increasingly being implemented as a tool for the biopsy and removal of these lesions.
-The role of endoscopy in accessing and resecting tumors of the skull base has been evolving since it was first used for the intranasal removal of pituitary tumors in the late 1980s.[21]
-Expanding upon the original transnasal approach, many centers have developed different approaches that increase the applicability of endoscopic surgery.
+The role of endoscopy in accessing and resecting tumors of the skull base has been evolving since it was first used for the intranasal removal of pituitary tumors.
+[39] Expanding upon the original transnasal approach, many centers have developed different approaches that increase the applicability of endoscopic surgery.

 Although prior work in this field has depended on cadaveric studies, case reports, and small case series, larger center experiences are now emerging in the literature.
-As the field develops, indications continue to expand and outcomes after endoscopic surgery improve.
-The most common endoscopic skull base procedures currently include the transsphenoidal approach to sellar lesions, but this may changes as other approaches gain popularity.
+As the field develops, indications continue to expand and outcomes after endoscopic surgery continue to improve.
+The most common endoscopic skull base procedures include the transsphenoidal approach to sellar lesions, but this may change as other approaches gain popularity.

-Advantages of endoscopic skull base surgery include its ability to access areas that the conventional microscope can not and that the view of lesions is both easy to access locations and more difficult approaches are better visualized with the panoramic endoscopic view, compared with the narrow view of the microscope.
+Advantages of endoscopic skull base surgery include its ability to access areas that a conventional microscope cannot and better visualization with the panoramic endoscopic view.
 In addition, the endoscope can gain access to many lesions of the skull base with minimal manipulation of neurovascular structures and decreased brain retraction.

 Endoscopic approaches